 We invest in the future of the public relations by supporting outstanding undergraduate and graduate students with scholarships and awards.

-Lou Capozzi, PRSA Foundation President-elect with PRSSA Scholarship Award Winners
+Lou Capozzi, PRSA Foundation President with PRSSA Scholarship Award Winners

 Altschul Champions for PRSSA Outstanding Internship: for outstanding academic achievement and success in a public relations internship.
 Winners receive a $300 award.
 Open to undergraduate PRSSA students, the award is based on faculty recommendations and an essay.